Aberfoyle, Stirling

 Aberfoyle (Obar Phuill) is a village in the historic county and registration county of Perthshire and the council area of Stirling, Scotland.
-The settlement lies 27 mi northwest of Glasgow.
+The settlement lies 27 mi north of Glasgow.

 The parish of Aberfoyle takes its name from this village, and had a population of 1,065 at the 2011 census.

 Geography

 The town is situated on the River Forth at the foot of Craigmore (387 m high).
 Since 1885, when the Duke of Montrose constructed a road over the eastern shoulder of Craigmore to join the older road at the entrance of the Trossachs pass, Aberfoyle has become the alternative route to the Trossachs and Loch Katrine; this road, known as the Duke's Road or Duke's Pass, was opened to the public in 1931 when the Forestry Commission acquired the land.

 Loch Ard, about 2 mi west of Aberfoyle, lies 40 m above the sea.
 It is 3 mi long (including the narrows at the east end) and 1 mi broad.
 Towards the west end is Eilean Gorm (the green isle), and near the north-western shore are the falls of Ledard.
 The loch's northern shores are dominated by the mountain ridge of Beinn an Fhogharaidh (616 m).
 2 mi northwest of Loch Ard is Loch Chon, at 90 m above the sea, 1+1/4 mi long and about 1/2 mi broad.
 It drains by the Avon Dhu to Loch Ard, which is drained in turn by the Forth.